 Retention: You can not just relax seeing a lot of people downloaded your app.
-Make sure they will come back for many more times.
+Make sure they will come back many more times.
 This will help you to detect the active users and make you realize what it takes to keep your users happy and active.

-The measurements can also be classified in three types, these are; app marketing, in-app, and performance analytic.
-App market analytics shows you how the people get to install your app.
+The measurements can also be classified into three types, these are; app marketing, in-app, and performance analytic.
+App market analytics shows you how people get to install your app.
 It also shows you the number of downloads and all the purchases made by your users.
 It is more like an overall evaluation of your app.
 In-app analytic shows you all about the inner side of your app.
 It gives information on how your users use your app, which links they follow inside the app, in short how they behave while using your app.
-Finally, the performance analytics shows you how strong your app is in general.
-It can show you the times your app crashes and gives error or in which operating systems and which devices it gives the best or worst results.
-This way you can make the necessary improvements in your app for a better performance.
+Finally, performance analytics shows you how strong your app is in general.
+It can show you the times your app crashes and gives an error or in which operating systems and which devices it gives the best or worst results.
+This way you can make the necessary improvements in your app for better performance.

 After getting familiar with the analytics tools and what they report to you, now it is time for you to set your goals.
 What actually you want to know about your app?
 What measurements are more important for you?
 How much would you like to invest in analytics?
 Setting a goal may not be the simplest thing to do.
 First you should decide whether you want to know about all of the measurements above or not and which ones will help your app to stand out from all the rest.
 Ultimately you should go for the analytic tool that suits your app the best.

-Here are 20 mobile app analytics tools with their features, pros and cons to help you decide which one you will go for;
+Here are 20 mobile app analytics tools with their features, pros, and cons to help you decide which one you will go for;

 - the number of users and sessions

-- the money spent by the users
+- the money spent by the users’

 - session duration

-- operating systems of your users
+- operating systems of your users’

 - device models and locations of your users